 Highlighting the work of other organizations we admire

-This Month’s Spotlight: The Breakthrough Institute
+This Month’s Spotlight: More in Common

 The Post-Progressive Club (PPC) is a new nonprofit membership association for people who identify with the emerging post-progressive perspective.
 Through conversation and fellowship, we are exploring and advancing a new kind of cultural and political higher ground.